Encephalitis and Meningitis (cont.)

 The prognosis for encephalitis or meningitis varies.
 Some cases are mild, short, and relatively benign and patients have full recovery.
 Other cases are severe, and permanent impairment or death is possible.
 This is usually determined by the type of infection present and how quickly treatment can be started.
 Meningitis can lead to permanent damage to the nervous system and can cause hydrocephalus.
 The acute phase of encephalitis may last for one to two weeks, with gradual or sudden resolution of fever and neurological symptoms.
 Neurological symptoms may require many months before full recovery occurs.
 Some patients will not fully recover.

 With early diagnosis and prompt treatment, many patients recover from meningitis.
-Viral meningitis can be self-limiting to 10 days or less, however, in some cases, the disease progresses so rapidly that death occurs during the first 48 hours, despite early treatment.
+Viral meningitis can be self-limited to 10 days or less.
+However, in some cases, the disease progresses so rapidly that death occurs during the first 48 hours, despite early treatment.

 Viewers share their comments